akeneo/pim-community-dev/src/Pim/Bundle/CatalogBundle/Elasticsearch/Filter/search_specification.rst

 Fitering
 ~~~~~~~~
-The following example are the content of the ``query`` node in Yaml representation of the Elasticsearch JSON DSL.
+The following examples are the content of the ``query`` node of the Elasticsearch JSON DSL.

 They can take two different forms in our case: